rileyloudon/ratings/README.md

 <br>

-Ratings is a website to view rating graphs for movies, tv shows and actors/actresses.
+Ratings is a website to view rating graphs for movies, tv shows and people.

 Built with NextJS and Typescript.